furkleindustries/accelerator-core/README.md

   title: 'My cool passage',

   /* array: an optional collection of either plain strings or
-   * { key: string, value: string, } objects. */
+   * { key: string, value: string, } Tag objects. */
   tags: [
-    /* Mark the passage as the first that should be rendered when the story is started. */ bundle.tags.BuiltInTags.Start,
+    /* Mark the passage as the first that should be rendered when the story is
+     * started. */
+    bundle.tags.BuiltInTags.Start,

     {